jfpoilpret/fast-arduino-lib/README.md

 From my viewpoint, the main source of those drawbacks is essentially heavy usage of `virtual` methods, which quickly increases code size when you start to define deep classes hierarchies; this also can have a slight impact on speed due to additional indirection when calling methods.

-FastArduino tries to favour C++ templates rather than virtual methods whenever possible; when virtual methods are used, their number is reduced to the minimum needed (abstract virtual methods only, typically used for event handlers, generally limited to hierarchy of 2 levels only, one parent and direct children).
+FastArduino tries to favour C++ templates rather than virtual methods whenever possible; when virtual methods are used, their number is reduced to the minimum needed (abstract virtual methods only, typically used for event handlers, generally limited to hierarchy of 2 levels only, one abstract parent and direct children).

 Also, no ISR gets automatically declared by FastArduino: every program declares the ISR it needs by using pre-defined FastArduino ISR-registration macros (note that ISR registration is the only feature for which FastArduino uses macros).
 FastArduino does not use `virtual` methods for ISR callbacks, thus permitting optimization of ISR code size, which would not have been possible with `virtual` methods as callbacks.